zhoujf620/JSONParser/cJSON/README.md

 - [x] Add functionality of parsing the normal string type.
 - [x] Add functionality of parsing the unicode string type.
 - [x] Add functionality of parsing the array type.
+- [x] Add functionality of parsing the object type.

 ## Reference